 On the subject of desire, one cannot properly discuss it without also discussing another very complex—and continuously controversial—subject, namely, the origin of sexual orientation.
 Most sexologists, this one included, are in agreement that sexual orientation is a matter of both nature and nurture, as in both/and verses either nature or nurture.
 In actuality, every pregnancy has a unique progression of innate and situational factors throughout gestation that influence the developing fetus and how the brain is originally “hardwired.”

-We are each born with a sexually predetermined hard-wired brain and corresponding—and sometimes not so corresponding—issue of “genital hardware.”
+Factually speaking, we are each born with a sexually predetermined hard-wired brain and corresponding—and sometimes not so corresponding—issue of “genital hardware.”
 Yet it remains up to our family, society, religion, and every individual to see that we learn about and understand our sexuality, so that we can program and run it with comprehensive, accurate, up-to-date, moral, and positive “sexual software” that respects ourselves and everyone else.
-For starters, it requires us to stay on the lookout for any malicious “malware” programs we find surreptitiously running within our own inner narrative that need to be quarantined and deleted before causing further damage.

 Garbage In, Garbage Out

-Yet there remains a long way to go before full and absolute sexual equality is achieved by granting the same rights, status, and human dignity to gay and lesbian same-sex couples that have long been enjoyed by heterosexual opposite-sex couples.
+Yet there remains a long way to go—in America and in many countries around the world—before full and absolute sexual equality is achieved by granting the same rights, status, and human dignity to gay and lesbian same-sex individuals and couples that have long been enjoyed by heterosexuals.
 The achievement of this objective will stand as a victory for the fundamental American principle that all people are equal and deserving of equal rights and treatment under the law.
-It requires that our lawmakers no longer defend laws that are unconstitutional.
-It further requires lawmakers to take every corrective action necessary and throw out present laws that violate equal-protection rights by denying the same rights and benefits to homosexual couples now available to heterosexual couples.
-It is time for lawmakers to act like leaders and stand up for the rights and well-being of all our citizens by rethinking the sexual politics of normalcy.
+It requires that lawmakers no longer defend laws that are unconstitutional.
+It further requires lawmakers to take every corrective action necessary and throw out present laws that violate equal-protection rights by denying the same rights and benefits to homosexual individuals and couples now available only to heterosexuals.
+The time is now overdue for leaders and lawmakers to act like leaders and stand up for the rights and well-being of all citizens by rethinking the sexual politics of normalcy.

 Sexual Rights are this Generation’s Civil Rights Issue

-Indeed, recent major policy changes announced by the Justice Department have upheld the argument that laws and statutes treating people in same-sex marriages differently from heterosexual relationships are unfair and violate the Constitution’s guarantee that everyone will be equally protected by the law.
+Indeed, in the last decade major policy changes announced by the Justice Department have upheld the argument that laws and statutes treating people in same-sex marriages differently from heterosexual relationships were unfair and violated the Constitution’s guarantee that everyone be equally protected by the law.
 This long overdue 180-degree turn-about in social policy legislation is a hugely welcomed development for everyone now of second-class citizenship currently denied equality solely due to his or her other-than-heterosexual orientation.
 While presently “a matter of great debate in our nation, and a highly controversial issue over which people of good-will may disagree, sometimes strongly,” existing laws standing as institutionalized discrimination must be categorically struck down and rendered null.